sahanrashmikaslk/UoR-FoE_auto_proxy_setter/README.md

-# Proxy Manager for Windows
+# Uni-Proxy Manager for Windows

 A comprehensive proxy management tool for Windows that allows you to easily toggle proxy settings for your entire system, Git, npm, and VS Code from a convenient system tray icon.